dSpringOnion/PortfolioSite/README.md

 # PortfolioSite

 A simple full-stack portfolio site.
-An Express server provides JSON APIs and serves a React + TypeScript single page application built with Vite.
+An Express server provides JSON APIs and serves a React + TypeScript single page application built with Vite and styled with Tailwind CSS.

 ## Getting Started